William Grigsby McCormick: Career

 First, he left the university of Virginia in May 1870 and traveled with brother Robert to Europe, returning to Baltimore in November.
-He worked for two years as a banker for John S. Gittings.
+He worked for two years as a banker for John Sterett Gittings (1798-1879).

 In February 1875, after taking a year of travel with his new wife, and then living for a few months in Baltimore, they moved to Chicago.
 He first worked for McCormick Brothers & Findlay, and then started his own business selling insurance and real estate, with offices in Chicago and New York City.
-He was elected as a Democrat to the Chicago City Council as alderman representing the 18th ward in 1880 for one term.
+He was elected as a Democrat to the Chicago City Council as alderman, being elected in 1880 to represent the 18th ward for one term.

 In 1884, he formed the partnership Smith, McCormick & Company to trade commodities on the Chicago Board of Trade.

 He became a member of the New York Stock Exchange in 1885.
 The business became part of the Schwartz, Dupee & Company stock trading firm (with partners Gustavus Schwartz and John Dupee, Jr.).
 He worked for them until the panic of 1893.
 He then formed a partnership of Price, McCormick & Company with Theodore Hazeltine Price on March 18, 1895.
 After some initial success, the firm ran into trouble in a failed attempt to take over Hanover Insurance in 1899.

 He retired after that firm failed on May 24, 1900, due to a steep drop in the prices of cotton futures contracts.
 Besides losing his own money, it was reported another backer was George Crocker, son of San Francisco banker Charles Crocker.